 Experience is our edge.
-Hedrick Gardner’s Appellate attorneys have broad experience arguing appeals before state and federal appellate courts as well as in other administrative forums.
-Members of our Appellate Team draw on insight obtained in clerkships at the North Carolina Court of Appeals and Supreme Court and utilize instinct sharpened from years of personal courtroom practice.
+Hedrick Gardner’s Appellate Practice is led by a former North Carolina Court of Appeals Judge and its attorneys have broad experience arguing appeals before state and federal appellate courts as well as in other administrative forums.
+Members of our Appellate Team draw on insight obtained behind the bench and in clerkships at the North Carolina Court of Appeals and Supreme Court, and utilize instinct sharpened from years of personal courtroom practice.
 We undertake a comprehensive analysis of each case and realistically advise clients on the legal issues and challenges they face when the case moves into the appellate arena.
-Our Team provides persuasive representation through use of convincing arguments, exceptional writing and artful oral advocacy.
+Our team provides persuasive representation through the use of convincing arguments, exceptional writing, and artful oral advocacy.
 Let our experience be your key to success.

 Through collaboration, we aid you in making choices that not only impact your immediate outcome but also impact your options on appeal.
-Because of our considerable familiarity with all aspects of litigation, our Team provides strategic counsel from the outset of your case.
-We identify appellate issues, devise strategies for framing the arguments, recommend a course of action when you are faced with the decision whether to appeal, and we will assume the reins when your case has gone awry.
+Our considerable familiarity with all aspects of litigation allows our team to provide strategic counsel from the outset of your case.
+We identify appellate issues, devise strategies for framing the arguments, recommend a course of action when you are faced with the decision whether to appeal, and we will assume the reins if your case has gone awry.
 Our attorneys keep abreast of new decisions of relevance and routinely assess how they may impact your case and your business.
 At every step, we partner with you to strive to achieve the outcome you desire.

-The devil is in the details – and in the Rules of Appellate Procedure.
-The Rules governing your appeal are precise.
+The rules governing your appeal are precise.
 So are we.
-Hedrick Gardner’s Team possesses the thorough understanding of appellate procedure and practice necessary to safely navigate the appellate waters.
-Over the years, we have built strong working relationships with knowledgeable personnel at the Industrial Commission and the appellate courts.
-We have a voice on the North Carolina Appellate Rules Committee.
+Hedrick Gardner’s team possesses a thorough understanding of appellate procedure and practice necessary to safely navigate the appellate waters.
+Over the years, we have built strong working relationships with knowledgeable personnel at the Industrial Commission and the appellate courts, and we have a voice on the North Carolina Appellate Rules Committee.
 It’s our goal to have your case decided on the merits, not dismissed on a technicality.

 Cases or matters referenced are for illustrative purposes only, and do not represent the lawyer’s or law firm’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicted based upon a lawyer’s or law firm’s past results.
 Prior results do not guarantee a similar outcome.